react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 }
 ```

-It renders a plain `View` on non-iPadOS platforms.
+It doesn't render anything on non-iPadOS platforms.

+Built-in components such as [`Header`](elements.md#header), [`DrawerContentScrollView`](drawer-navigator.md#providing-a-custom-drawercontent) use it internally to avoid the traffic light buttons by default.

 ### Navigation container ref now supports `__unsafe_event__`